swade1987/swade1987.github.io/_posts/2016-03-15-chef-cookbook-template.md

 The way our CD pipeline works is that it polls our NuGet repository for a new version of artefact X

-Once it has a new version it updates the chef cookbook environment to set that artefacts cookbook version to be the version of the latest artefact.
+Once it has a new version it updates the chef environment to set that artefacts cookbook version to be the version of the latest artefact.

 I worked along with my colleague [James McKay](https://twitter.com/jammycakes) to come up with a powershell script to make this easier.

-I have upload this to [GitHub](https://github.com/swade1987/update-chef-environment)
+I have uploaded this to [GitHub](https://github.com/swade1987/update-chef-environment)

 Please check it out, all feedback is welcomed via [issues](https://github.com/swade1987/update-chef-environment/issues) or this blog post.